-- To follow the administration, scoring and interpretation instructions contained in the manual of the instrument concerned, to ensure that tests and questionnaires are properly used
+- To follow the administration, scoring and interpretation instructions contained in the manual of the instrument concerned, to ensure that assessments and questionnaires are properly used

 - To ensure that no unqualified person is allowed to administer, score or interpret psychometric instruments

-- To keep psychometric tests and questionnaires in a safe place to prevent unqualified use and other abuses
+- To keep psychometric assessments and questionnaires in a safe place to prevent unqualified use and other abuses

 - To tell respondents how long data (e.g. results) will be kept on file, and indicate to whom and under what circumstances data will or will not be released

 - To take reasonable steps to keep individuals' results confidential, only divulging them to someone other than the respondent when there is legitimate cause and with the respondent's full knowledge

 - To observe all applicable laws on the protection of personal data

 - When communicating results, to ensure that their implications are clear to the recipient, and to explain the limitations of the psychometric instruments in any report

 - To use their best efforts to see that the respondent receives adequate information about the theory on which the assessments or scales are based and appropriate feedback on his or her results, particularly when the information is being used for development purposes Never to contravene copyright law by photocopying, computerising or adapting any part of a assessments or indicator, proprietary scoring system or its profile form